This thread has been bookmarked. Visit your bookmarked threads to review.

 No chemicals, just SLOW steady skim for hours and hours.
 Keeping my fingers crossed!striving for peaceful coexistence with an oversized boiler....

 http://www.heatinghelp.com/article/164/Steam-Piping/2730/Drop-Header-by-Steve-NicholsThis post was edited by an admin on October 4, 2012 10:25 PM.

 T&P screwed into teeNot to rain on your parade but something tells me you shouldn't have a temperature & pressure saftey valve screwed into a tee which means the temperature probe is outside of the boiler.

 Maybe it doesn't matter I don't know.
 Perhaps a Pro can comment?

 A friend of ours has an IN5 which has a seperate skimmer installed in its own port.
 Perhaps there is a plug you are not seeing under the jacket?Weil-McLain EG-45 connected to 392sqft of radiation via two 2" risers into a 3" drop header and 2" equalizer.
-Using Rectorseal Steamaster water treatment to greatly reduce corrosion in the boiler.
+EcoSteam ES-20 Advanced Control for Residential Steam boilers.
+Rectorseal Steamaster water treatment

 Steam system pictures updated 6/5/14.

 https://picasaweb.google.com/thetube0a3/Boiler?authkey=Gv1sRgCImUxIqv9436MQ#This post was edited by an admin on October 4, 2012 11:55 PM.